36° 54′ N, 04° 46′ W

 Save this post on Pinterest!

-The trail has a total length of 7,7km and is almost completely straight with the exception of a few stairs.
+El Caminito del Rey has a total length of 7,7km and is almost completely straight with the exception of a few stairs.
 It is a spectacular path with some breathtaking views along the way.

 In the middle part of the walk, you enter a more open plain that connects the two parts of the gorge.
 Here you walk on a normal path.
 Be sure to look up here, because this area is also known for its vultures.

-The last part for the trail goes back over wooden boardwalks along the steep cliffs of the gorge.
+The last part of the trail goes back over wooden boardwalks along the steep cliffs of the gorge.
 In the distance, you can already catch a glimpse of the suspension bridge that you have to cross at the end.
 On the other side of the gorge, you can also see the train track running along and through the steep walls.

 Note: You can only hike the trail from north to west, so you don’t have to cross people along the way.
 If you want, you can complete this hike in 1,5 – 2 hours, but we recommend that you really take your time, look around and take it all in.
 It is often worthwhile to look back!
 So count around 2 to 3 hours for this trail.

-How to get there
+How to get to the trailhead of Caminito

 Start of the hike

 You can only walk the Caminito del Rey from Ardales in the north to El Chorro in the south.
-The official starting point and entrance is indicated on Google Maps as Caminito del Rey – Accesso Norte.
+The official starting point and entrance are indicated on Google Maps as Caminito del Rey – Accesso Norte.

 You can choose to either park your car at the start or at the end of the trail, depending on when you want to take the shuttle.